Brooke Alexx

 Brooke Alexx (born Brooke Greenberg) is an American singer-songwriter.
 A New Jersey native of Japanese and Jewish descent, she gained prominence through social media and her participation in NBC's American Song Contest in 2022.
 Her breakthrough single "All My Exes' Moms" (2022) won first place in the Pop category of the 2023 American Songwriter Song Contest and amassed over 27 million streams on Spotify.
 Alexx released her debut album, Big Mouth, in October 2024.
+She is currently based in Los Angeles.

 Early life

 Alexx was raised in Old Tappan, New Jersey, to a Japanese-American mother and Jewish-American father.
 She grew up in a musical family with two younger sisters, performing in talent shows and school musicals at Northern Valley Regional High School at Old Tappan, including a role in The Wedding Singer.

 At age 13, Alexx was inspired by Taylor Swift's "Love Story" (2008) to begin writing pop songs and learning guitar, crediting Swift with changing her life's trajectory.
 She studied music production and recording arts at Elon University in North Carolina.
 After graduating, she moved to Nashville, Tennessee, around 2017 with the musician Rosemary Joaquin.